 Type 1 diabetes is five times more common that meningitis, but diagnosis is often delayed.

-A new report by Dr Julie Edge, a consultant paediatric diabetologist at the John Radcliffe Hospital Oxford, has been published in the British Medical Journal.
+A report by Dr Julie Edge, a consultant paediatric diabetologist at the John Radcliffe Hospital Oxford, was published in the British Medical Journal in 2011.
 It reports that 25% of newly diagnosed children of all ages are referred late, seriously ill with Diabetic Ketoacidosis (DKA).
 Many of the affected children are under 5 years old.

 Every year about 2,000 children are diagnosed with type 1 diabetes but a quarter of them will be seriously ill with DKA, a metabolic catastrophe, before the diagnosis has been made.